 When creating a website and showcasing your products and services online you need to make sure you are inclusive.
 To support all website visitors your website must follow certain legislations to be accessible.

 Many countries have passed legislation that covers web accessibility as part of their disability or equality laws.
 Alongside all the good business and ethical reasons to make your website accessible, it is a good idea to minimize your exposure to legal risk and comply with existing legal standards.
 Our team of developers built Recite Me to overcome many of the barriers that make websites inaccessible.

 In the United States to support accessibility, there are two main Acts to follow.
-Title III of the Americans with Disabilities Act (ADA) which prohibits discrimination on the basis of disability.
-Secondly Section 508 Amendment to the Rehabilitation Act of 1973 which requires all Federal agencies' electronic and information technology to be accessible to those with disabilities.
+Title III of the Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability.
+Secondly, Section 508 Amendment to the Rehabilitation Act of 1973 requires all Federal agencies’ electronic and information technology to be accessible to those with disabilities.

 Website accessibility is covered in the Equality Act 2010.
 One of the important provisions in the Act is the right for disabled people to have access to everyday goods and services.

 The definition of disability is very broad and includes people with physical and mental conditions and impairments; 11 million people in the UK are estimated to be protected under the Act.
 Service providers have an obligation to make reasonable adjustments to premises or to the way they provide a service.